Secretive Russian oil giant has no fear of sanctions

 He holidays in Russia and sometimes in the Czech spa resort of Karlovy Vary - away from the glitz of the French coast or ski resorts that are so popular with his peers.

-He has also stayed out of politics and expansion - his company’s only major asset outside Siberia is the Kirsch refinery near St Petersburg.
+He has also stayed out of politics and expansion - his company’s only major asset outside Siberia is the Kirishi refinery near St Petersburg.

-It is the St Petersburg connection which Putin critics say is a sign of possible business connections between Bogdanov and the Kremlin.
+It is the St Petersburg connection which Putin’s critics say is a sign of possible business connections between Bogdanov and the Kremlin.
 Putin denies having any business interests.

-When Putin was deputy mayor of St Petersburg in the 1990s, Kirsch exported large amounts of refined products via a trading house which belonged to Putin friend Kennedy Timchenko.
+When Putin was deputy mayor of St Petersburg in the 1990s, Kirishi exported large amounts of refined products via a trading house which belonged to Putin’s friend Gennady Timchenko.

 The U.S. Treasury said this year that “Timchenko activities in the energy sector have been directly linked to Putin”.
 It gave no details but put Timchenko on the sanction list.